asyncapi/generator/docs/authoring.md

   });
 };
 ```
-And here an example Hook that before generation switch publish and subscribe operations for each channel.
+And here an example Hook that before generation switches `publish` and `subscribe` operations for each channel.

 ```js
 module.exports = register => {